a-stockwell/CIDM6330-project/README.md

 ## Structure

 1. Domain-Training-Log.drawio - This is the domain model that was initially worked up for the project.
 Created using the Draw.io desktop software.
-Working on modifying as we move along the process.
+    * Working on modifying as we move along the process.
+    * Updated using the APP reference in Chapter 6 Unit of Work figure 6-1.
+(Don't know if it right or not)
-2. Service (folder) - this is where the main application will live (?).
-Does this follow the service layer
+2. service (folder) - this is where the main application will live.
+Does this follow the service layer methodology?
+3. tests (folder) - holds all of the test scripts for checking the application.
+4. shooterlog.py - main entry into the program.

 ## Notes